-I offer Psychodynamic and Psychosexual therapy bringing together a decade's worth of experience in working with individuals and couples, dealing with relationship difficulties and sexual dysfunction.
+I offer online and face to face Psychodynamic and Psychosexual therapy bringing together more than a decade's worth of experience in working with individuals and couples, dealing with relationship difficulties and sexual dysfunction.

 I did my training at the Tavistock Relationships ( TR- formerly TCCR) in London, one of the world's renowned institutions in relationship and counselling work.
 Soon after I graduated, I started working at the Tavistock Relationships as a Trainer, which involved teaching counselling skills on the PGDip course.
 I was also a clinical staff member at TR, undertaking weekly client assessments as well.

-I also bring a unique combination of perspectives from my professional foundations built on my teaching and clinical experience gained at TR as well as a deep understanding of Asian culture and mores.
-I am keenly aware of the challenges faced by couples from Asian and similar backgrounds in facing up to and addressing their relationship problems.
+I also bring a unique combination of perspectives from my professional foundations built on my teaching and clinical experience gained at TR as well as a deep understanding of Western and Asian culture and mores.
+I am keenly aware of the challenges faced by individuals and couples in facing up to and addressing their relationship problems.

 I hold a BA Psych, PGDip Couple & Relationship Counselling, MSc Psychosexual Therapy.
-I am interested in couple relationships and the impact of sexual difficulties on committed relationships.
+I am interested in couple relationships and the impact of intimacy related difficulties on committed relationships.

 According to Carl Jung ‘when an inner situation is not made conscious, it appears outside as fate’.
 Jung is pointing towards the agency that each human being has over their situation in life.
 That is not to say that we can control or should be able to control everything that happens to us.
 But the way I see it, each one of us has the capacity to reflect on our situation and raise our self awareness, in what we may be contributing to a certain relationship ourselves.